steem/qwp/README.md

 The qwp is a Quick Web Platform of php.
-It lets you write web project easily.
+It lets you write web project easily including those features: router, security check, localization, ajax form operations, template and form/search data automatically filling.

 ## Goal